Miami Green Card Lawyer

 - You can travel outside the United States for up to 6 months, if you go longer you may lose your green card.

 The USCIS requires individuals to renew their green card every 10 years.
 If your green card is near expiration, it is crucial to renew it on time.
 Failing to do so could cause problems.
 The Law Offices of Juliana G. Lamardo is here to help you file a green card renewal application to ensure that you do not face any legal issues.

 Petitioning for a green card for the first time can be a challenging process.
 It is important to get all the details correct on your application.
-Turn to our Miami green card attorney for professional legal assistance.
+Turn to our Miami immigration lawyer for professional legal assistance.

 Same Attorney From Start to Finish

 Always work directly with Attorney Juliana G. Lamardo from the beginning of your case through to the end.